By Harold C. Urschel III, MD, MMA, Enterhealth Chief Medical Strategist

 In fact, after years of living with someone who is addicted to drugs or alcohol (which is a serious brain injury) the stress can cause changes in the brain chemistry of other family members.
 This stress can in turn lead to a host of conditions including depression, anxiety, and even turning to substance abuse themselves.
 In situations like this, family members often develop unhealthy coping skills which must be unlearned if they are trying to begin healing and return to a normal life.

 Treating the addict is only the first step in the overall healing process.
 Everyone in an addicted family system needs to participate in the treatment process, as well.
 Most treatment programs only teach the family how to deal with their addicted loved one, not how to heal themselves.
 Family members must learn new ways to cope with stress and address their individual issues or needs in order to heal as a unit with their recovering loved one.
-When the family is left untreated, the addict in residential or outpatient treatment will return to the same stressful, unhealthy, dysfunctional environment, making their future relapse more likely.
+When the family is left untreated, the addict in inpatient rehab or outpatient rehab will return to the same stressful, unhealthy, dysfunctional environment, making their future relapse more likely.

 Benefits of Family Therapy for Addiction